Skip to main content

 • smack their lips

-• put a fist or fingers into the mouth
+• put a fist or fingers in their mouth

 • search with an open mouth